Berta de Menezes Bragança: Early and personal life

-Goa liberation movement
+Goan independence movement

+"The Menezes Bragança sisters, Beatriz and Berta, were involved in the freedom struggle of Goa, which is not surprising given the fact that their father Luis de Menezes Bragança was a great Goan nationalist," writes historian Fátima da Silva Gracias.

 Since 1929, Menezes Bragança was part of the Goa committee of the Goa Congress Committee (GCC), briefly affiliated to the Indian National Congress, and actively worked to enroll members.
 She later joined her uncle T.B.
 Cunha's Goa Youth League (GYL) and in 1945, she was chosen as the Secretary of its Goa unit.

 She was often seen at the side of Cunha at protests and speeches in South Goa.
 Some of their meetings would be held at the Menezes Braganza House in Chandor.
 She and her sister, Beatris, wore khadi saris and promoted the adoption of khadi fabric.

 Between 1940 and 1943, she contributed to the Panjim-based publication, O Académico.

 In her capacity as Secretary of the GYL, in response to Ram Manohar Lohia's call to freedom on Goa Revolution Day, she and Cunha attempted to offer satyagraha at Margao on 30 June 1946.
 However, the Portuguese police stopped them and beat her, following which the police abandoned them on the roadside in Chandor.

 Between 1946 and 1950, she continued the distribution of nationalist pamphlets and Indian newspapers in Goa.
 However, on 16 April 1950, she and her husband, António Furtado, were forced to escape to Belgaum, after she was threatened with deportation to Africa.
 This was because they both refused to sign an official declaration that condemned then Prime Minister of India Jawaharlal Nehru's declaration that Goa was a part of India and must be returned to it.